On this page:

 The price you will pay for a service call depends on the time of the request.
 Emergency calls after hours can cost double or triple what a regular service call would be.
 However, waiting could cost much more if the spill overflows onto carpeting or damages walls.

-Clogs to plumbing on the second floor of a split-level home could require ceiling and wall repairs as well.
+Clogs to plumbing on the second floor of the home could require ceiling and wall repairs as well if the clog results in water backing up out of nearby drains.
 Learn more about the cost of drywall repair.

 Regular Service Call

 Since flooding can cause several thousands of dollars in damage rather quickly, a “regular” service call might not be the right word.
 However, when the clog happens during regular work hours, it is typically much less expensive than one that occurs in the middle of the night or on a national holiday.

 You can expect to pay between $125 and $300 for a regular service call when the clog can be cleared within an hour.
 Additional time or work will add an hourly charge of $50 to $250, depending on the going rate of labor in your area.

 Read more about the cost of hiring a plumber and see more average hourly rates.